fre-berhane/zipfre/README.md

 - 👋 Hi, I’m @zipfre
-- 👀 I’m interested in C#, .Net core and React
+- 👀 I’m interested in C#, .Net core and React, AWS cloud
 - 🌱 I’m currently working python, nodejs and Angular stack
 - 💞️ I’m looking to collaborate on python, nodejs projects
-- 📫 You can reach me on zipper.itdev@gmail.com or https://www.linkedin.com/in/fre-tesfaselassie-572104103/
+- 📫 You can reach me on zipper.itdev@gmail.com or https://www.linkedin.com/in/fre-berhane

 <!---
 zipfre/zipfre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.